Who this site is for

 - browsing all information and services

-We also provide links to the Australian Government website and local governments directory in case the service you are looking for is offered by other levels of government.
+We also provide links to the Australian Government website and local government directory in case the service you are looking for is offered by other levels of government.

 To help you navigate through the website we use the following visual icons to help you understand what the information types are:

-Online services: a service that involves a financial payment, or where there is the provision of information personalised.
+Online services: a service that involves a financial payment, or where there is the provision of information personalised for the user.

 Information about a service: information about a service that a government agency provides.

-Government open data: these are sets of publicly available data collected by government, for public use.
+Government open data (dataset): these are sets of publicly available data collected by government, for public use.

 You can see which services are most viewed on the website by browsing popular services, these are indicated using the following icon: